P7-AIS/AIS-backend/README.md

 - If changes are made to `schema.prisma`
   - Run `npx prisma migrate dev --name "{...}"` to create and apply new migration file
   - Run `npx prisma generate` to create/update the prisma client class used in the code

+## Redis commands

+- `redis-server` in a new terminal (use WSL on Windows) to start Redis server
+- `redis-cli` to connect to Redis instance
+  - `shutdown` to stop instance